 - Constipation Meds

 - Can I be honest?
 I eat a high fiber diet at home because I love fruits and veggies.
 So when I got to Thailand and started eating nothing but rice and noodles, I noticed after a whole four days or so, that I haven’t been “regular”.
 I was so freaking bloated and having trouble breaking down the food (thus my forehead breakouts).
-If you want to get thing moving a more natural way, drink prune juice.
+If you want to get things moving a more natural way, drink prune juice.

 - Anti-Diarrhea Meds